 Step 1: AF decides to configure an ad-hoc group based on the specific use case or application criteria e.g. all UEs in a given service area.
 It assigns an (external) Group ID, Group Type and optionally includes a list of UEs to the group.
 AF then sends Nnef_ParameterProvision_Create/Update/Delete request OR Nnef_GroupParameterProvision_Create/Update/Delete request (Group ID, Group Type, external Group member definition (based on Service area)) to UDM via NEF in case of non-trusted AF deployment.
 Group Type is used e.g. to differentiate with Rel-17 subscription specific predefined group.

+Editor's note: It is FFS whether this a need to group type, and what the values can be set.

 Step 2: NEF after authorizing the AF request, translates the external information to 5GC internal information e.g. external group ID into an internal group ID.
-The NEF creates or updates this information in UDM by sending Nudm_ParameterProvision_Create/Update/Delete request (Group ID, Group Type, Service area definition or Area of Interest or TAI)
+The NEF creates or updates this information in UDM by sending Nudm_ParameterProvision_Create/Update/Delete request (Group ID, Group Type, Service area definition or Area of Interest or TAI(s))

 Step 3-4: UDM stores the Information in UDR using Nudr_DM_Query/Update messages.